BYUignite/ODT/README.md

     * Other input files are a Cantera mechanism file in `gas_mechanisms` and an optional `restart.yaml` file.
 * `post`: contains post-processing scripts and files for given cases.
    * Output is placed in `data/caseName/post`.
 These are mostly Python files.
 Some cases also include experimental data files for comparison and plotting.
-* `run`: contains the code executable `sec.x` and several run scripts.
+* `run`: contains the code executable `odt.x` and several run scripts.
 These scripts are run by the user to execute the code.
     * The user specifies inputDir as the path to the input file containing the case to run and specifies a case name for variable caseName.
 Files are created and copied into `data/caseName`, as noted above.
     * The user chooses one of the following run scripts to execute the code:
       * `runOneRlz.sh` will run a single realization of the code.
 This is appropriate for some cases, like a statistically stationary channel flow.
 Many cases require running many realizations to gather turbulent statistics.